Call/text: 347-407-2838

 I'll send you links to purchase books online

-The methods I use most often with younger students are: Piano Adventures (Faber), Premier Piano (Alfred), Piano Safari, and Piano Pronto (Eklund)
+The methods I use most often are: Piano Adventures (Faber) and Premier Piano (Alfred)

 For intermediate/older students, we'll pick material based on your musical goals and favorite genres, composers, artists